KENBERMIDO/Speech-to-Text/README.md

 # AI_1

-not final
+Small little program just for practice

 ## Program Overview

-what's happening:

 Speech to text -> Whisper API
-- Record speech using Microphone, transcribe it using WhisperAI
+- Record speech using users microphone, transcribe it using WhisperAI

+## To Add:
 Some language model (response; chatbot) -> Vicuna(?)

-- wip
+Text to speech:

-Text to speech -> take ai’s text and turn it to speech (edge-tts module)
+- Take the text response and turn it to speech (edge-tts module?)
-- wip